 10 Ways to Save on Funeral Costs

-Anyone that has had to plan a funeral knows how exhausting it can be.
+Anyone that has had to plan a funeral knows how overwhelming it can be.
 It likes throwing a big party, but you have to guess what the guest of honor would have wanted.
 Planning for a funeral prior to death can help prepare your family and allow them to begin the grieving process, without worrying too much about the financial strains.
 Keep reading for 10 ways to save on funeral costs.

-- Shop with a clear head or find someone that will
+1.)
+Plan with a clear head or find someone that will.

 Not all funeral homes are created equal.
 Think of funeral homes as clothing brands.
-A t-shirt from Walmart is likely different than a t-shirt from Banana Republic or The Gap or Nike.
+A t-shirt from Walmart is likely different than a t-shirt from the Banana Republic, the Gap, or Nike.
 There will be variations in price, style, customer service, availability, and the quality of the product.
 The same goes for funeral homes.
 Visit the facility, meet some of the staff, and get a pricing guide.
-By law, funeral homes have to give you pricing over the phone, which can help with making practical financial decisions, or may exclude funeral homes you don’t want to use.
+By law, funeral homes have to give you pricing over the phone, which can help with making practical financial decisions or may exclude funeral homes you don’t want to use.
 Learn the terminology to understand what to ask for with this helpful article, “Understanding a Funeral Home’s Price List”.

 The process of choosing the best type of service can start long before death occurs.
 Tell your family what your final wishes are.
 This could save your loved ones time, money, and frustration.
 Choose the funeral home ahead of time and the type of service you want.
 Giving your family even some inkling of what you want, or don’t want, for your final arrangements will help ease some of the stress during their grief.
 An addendum to a will would be sufficient to point them in the right direction.

 4.)
 Pay for the funeral before you die.